dallagi/excontainers/README.md

 * Better separate Docker from Excontainers (i.e. take non-strictly-api-related stuff out of Docker module)
 * To verify: timeout in pull_image is too low?
-* To verify: apparently, API to pull images pulls ALL TAGS when no tag is given?!
 * Decouple Excontainer from Docker API client (and mock interaction with docker in non-e2e tests for Excontainers)
 * Add logs wait strategy
 * Add TCP connection available wait strategy, and use it in tests that rely on echo http server, as sometimes it fails for not being initialized in time
 * Add run_container to README